rafmudaf/WETOStack/_sources/activity/updates.md

 # News and Releases

 Keep up with the latest updates from components of the WETO Stack here!
-While each project has it's own documentation page, this page contains high-level information, links to sources, and other news that may be of interest to the WETO community.
+While each project has its own documentation, this page contains high-level information, links to sources, and other news that may be of interest to the WETO community.

-## Latest Releases

-The following list contains WETO Stack project releases for the past 30 days.
+## Releases from the past 30 days

 ```{code-cell} ipython3
 :tags: [hide-input]